Understanding the Current Dip in CRGO Steel Prices in India

 Outlook: What to Watch Next

-To predict when the CRGO market might recover or stabilise, watch these indicators:
+To predict when the CRGO market might recover or stabilize, keep an eye on these indicators:

-Policy updates — Look for any final decisions on safeguard duties, new import-quality rules, or tax changes on steel imports.
+Policy Updates — Monitor any final decisions on safeguard duties, new import-quality rules, or tax changes on steel imports.

-Import data — Monthly and quarterly steel import/export volumes.
+Import Data — Track monthly and quarterly steel import/export volumes.
 A sustained drop in cheap imports could ease pressure.

-Infrastructure & transformer tenders — Government investment in power, grid upgrades, EV charging, renewable integration.
+Infrastructure & Transformer Tenders — Watch for government investment in power, grid upgrades, EV charging, and renewable integration.
 New transformer orders will drive CRGO demand.

-Raw material cost moves — Costs of silicon steel inputs, electricity, and steel-making energy.
+Raw Material Cost Moves — Keep an eye on costs of silicon steel inputs, electricity, and steel-making energy.
 If those drop, cost pressure eases.

-Seasonal demand changes — Post-monsoon / winter months usually see pickup in construction and industrial activity.
+Seasonal Demand Changes — Post-monsoon and winter months usually see a pickup in construction and industrial activity.

 Conclusion

 For businesses involved in CRGO—both buyers and suppliers—it’s a time for caution, smart negotiation, rigorous quality control, and flexible procurement strategies.
-At S M Steels, we are monitoring these trends closely, ensuring that our CRGO coil and lamination supplies meet the required standards, and offering steady reliability despite market volatility.
+At S M Steels, we are closely monitoring these trends, ensuring that our CRGO coil and lamination supplies meet the required standards, and offering steady reliability despite market volatility.

 Comments